cappig/blog/content/genfun.md

 [^tree]: Image attribution: `© C. Godfray; © John Dransfield, Royal Botanic Gardens, Kew`.
 It can be found on [palmweb.org](https://www.palmweb.org/cdm_dataportal/taxon/e4e041df-ab26-4abb-a507-08bec2f14b83/images)
-[^gamma]: We could use the [gamma function](https://en.wikipedia.org/wiki/Gamma_function) to extend the domain of the factorial to all real numbers, but here that wouldn't help us to simplify the whole expression.
+[^gamma]: We could use the [gamma function](https://en.wikipedia.org/wiki/Gamma_function) to extend the domain of the factorial to all real numbers, but that wouldn't help us simplify the expression here.
 [^bills_equ]: Since \\(\left( \sum_{n=0}^\infty x^n \right) \cdot \left( \sum_{n=0}^\infty x^{5n} \right) \cdot \left( \sum_{n=0}^\infty x^{10n}\right)\\) is the generating function for our problem we can derive the expression for the \\(k\\)-th coefficient \\(c_k\\) by using the [Cauchy product](https://en.wikipedia.org/wiki/Cauchy_product).
 It is not hard to show that for these three sums this becomes \\(c_k = \sum_{a+5b+10c=k} 1\\), thus landing us at the same spot as before --- looking for the number of nonnegative integer solutions to \\(a+5b+10c=k\\).
 [^closed_form]: Whether expressions containing floor functions count as closed form is debatable, but since 'closed form expression' doesn't have a strict definition, I will consider these expressions to count here.